faresbkh/Course2DeepRL/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in the assignment, the agent must get an average score of +13 over 100 consecutive episodes.
+However in the submission few improvement were made and the agent get an average score of +15 over 100 consecutive episodes

 ### Getting Started